Grate-Oracle-Lewot/GrateCrystal/README.md

 - See: https://github.com/Grate-Oracle-Lewot/GrateCrystal/blob/master/docs/design_flaws.md
 - And: https://github.com/Grate-Oracle-Lewot/GrateCrystal/blob/master/docs/bugs_and_glitches.md

 I haven't done absolutely everything in both of those, but most.
 The main takeaway is that the Apricorn balls should all now work the way they were intended to.
-The Moon Ball now has a higher catch chance on any member of an evolutionary family that involves a Moon Stone.
+The Moon Ball now has a higher catch chance on any member of an evolutionary family that involves a Moon Stone, which now includes all the Gen I trade evolutions.

 # Why remove some Pokémon and moves?